Auto Insurance Glossary

 Nonrenewal

 Nonrenewal means your insurance company decides not to continue your policy when it expires.
-The company must give you advance notice (typically 30 to 60 days).
-This may happen because of your claims history, driving violations or company policy changes.
-You'll need to find new coverage before your protection ends.
+The company must give you advance notice (usually 30 to 60 days).
+This happens because of your claims history, driving violations or company policy changes.
+You'll need to find new coverage before your financial protection ends.

 O